 Cancer Genetics Program

-Our full-time, Certified Genetic Counselor has a Master’s degree in genetic counseling and is an integral member of the breast care team.
-She can provide an individualized assessment of personal cancer risk and can evaluate what role genetic factors may contribute to your risk of developing breast cancer.
+Our certified genetic counseling team can provide an individualized assessment of personal cancer risk and can evaluate what role genetic factors may contribute to your risk of developing breast cancer.
 Genetic testing can provide concrete information about your cancer susceptibility genes that can help you understand your lifetime breast as well as ovarian cancer risk.

 If you are at high risk for breast cancer, you may benefit from more frequent screenings and the use of particular technologies that enhance imaging in specific ways.
 Surveillance for high-risk patients involves additional breast screenings using digital mammography with computer-assisted detection in addition to breast ultrasound and high-resolution magnetic resonance imaging (MRI).